 You do get what you pay for…

-A $100 standard donkey not trained or $250 for a haltering or a $600 or $800 standard donkey perfectly trained.
+A $100 standard donkey not trained or $250 for a halter trained or a $600 or $800 donkey perfectly trained.
 You can usually expect $1000 or more for donkey trained for riding or driving.
 I mean really riding, not just someone sitting on its back and being lead around.
 That’s not riding that’s more like packing a human! *Just because you can sit on a donkeys back does not mean they will take direction from you.
 A well-trained mammoth riding donkey is usually around $3k and worth every penny!
+Looking for a trained riding donkey?
+Watch this: Tips for buying a saddle donkey

 Unfortunately, many of us don’t have the choice of just buying already trained donkeys.
 So we must learn to train donkeys.